• Skip to primary navigation

 Komondors’ thick coats protect them from extreme weather conditions.
 But those dense coats require professional grooming to look their best.

-If you want your dog’s coat to be beautiful and tangle-free, you need to give it some extra attention.
+Give it extra attention if you want your dog’s coat to be beautiful and tangle-free.
 The dogs need regular brushing and frequent bathing.

 When the hair starts forming clumps during maturity, split the clumps to form chords at the ends of the coat.
 Regular cleaning and maintaining the coat can help keep it clean and odor-free.